 Updated and Revised 2nd edition.

 Kelsey Klaas, MD, is a pediatrician in the division of General Pediatric and Adolescent Medicine at Mayo Clinic Children's Center in Rochester, Minnesota.
-She is a graduate of the University of Minnesota Medical School, and completed residency at Mayo Clinic, followed by a year as chief resident.
-She is a certified member of the American Board of Pediatrics, part of the Mayo Medical School Advisory Program and Associate Pediatric Clerkship Director for the Mayo Clinic Alix School of Medicine.
-Her practice includes care of children with complex health conditions and she also focuses on medical student education.
+She currently serves as the associate pediatric clerkship director for the Mayo Clinic Alix School of Medicine and as an advisor for the Mayo Medical School Advisory Program.
+Dr. Klaas’s practice focuses on children with complex health conditions, like dysautonomia, POTS, neurodevelopmental disorders, and types of genetic disorders.
 She lives in Rochester, Minnesota with her husband and two young children.